backups-obsidian/backup-obsidian-2/100 study-notes/114 AWS SOA/Other Services SOA.md

 - Access policy is similar to S3 resource based policy.
 - **IP-based Policies**
 	- **Resource-based policies** used to restrict access to an ES domain to IP address(es) or CIDR blocks
-	- Allows unsigned requests to an ES domain (e.g., curl, Kibana, etc)
+	- Allows unsigned requests to an *ES domain* (e.g., curl, Kibana, etc)
 - 2 different ways of accessing ES:
 	- We can use *EC2 instances in a private subnet* and *sign the requests with sigV4*.
 	- We can create *instances in the public subnet* and use it as a *proxy combined with IP based policies* for accessing ES.
 	- ![[attachments/Pasted image 20230307140857.png]]
+- When we *create an ES domain*, we specify whether it should have a *public endpoint* or *reside within a private subnet in a VPC*.
+	- Once created, **we CANNOT switch from one ES domain to the other**.
+	- Instead, you *must create a new domain* and either manually reindex or *migrate your data*.

 ### Kibana Authentication
 - Kibana *DOESN'T natively support lAM users and roles*